glotzerlab/hoomd-rs/README.md

 write a [C++ component for HOOMD-blue].

-TODO: some comment about how performance compares for simulations in the middle - is HOOMD-blue or HOOMD-rs faster on the same CPU?
+TODO: some comment about how performance compares for simulations in the middle - is HOOMD-blue or hoomd-rs faster on the same CPU?

 ## Resources